It is illegal to sell flesh-eating mammals other than dogs, cats and ferrets in South Carolina.

 Restrict Entire Herd?

-Multiple rabid animals in a herd or herbivore-to-herbivore transmission is uncommon, therefore, restricting the rest of the herd if a single animal has been exposed to or infected by rabies is usually not necessary.
+Multiple rabid animals in a herd or herbivore-to-herbivore transmission are uncommon, therefore, restricting the rest of the herd if a single animal has been exposed to or infected by rabies is usually not necessary.
 Though, a DHEC rabies investigator will work to consider all circumstances to provide the safest options for the owner of the herbivore.